AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/upgrade.md

 ---
 title: Aggiornamento a AEM 6.5
 seo-title: Upgrading to AEM 6.5
-description: Scopri le nozioni di base per l’aggiornamento di un’installazione AEM precedente a AEM 6.5.
+description: Scopri le nozioni di base sull’aggiornamento di un’installazione AEM precedente a AEM 6.5.
 seo-description: Learn about the basics of upgrading an older AEM installation to AEM 6.5.
 contentOwner: sarchiz
 topic-tags: upgrading